 The Prairie Line Trail

-A nod to the western end of the Northern Pacific Railroad, this trail follows the tracks of the retired Prairie Line.
+A nod to the western end of the Northern Pacific Railroad, the Prairie Line trail follows the tracks of the retired Prairie rail line.
 The path connects the Thea Foss Waterway to downtown Tacoma to the University of Washington Tacoma to the Brewery District.
 Here you can reward kids with a soda at Dystopian State or 7 Seas Brewing Company.
-Mom and Dad might opt for another beverage.
+Mom and Dad might opt for an adult beverage.

 Although this trail spans only a mile, take your time and enjoy the art along the way.
-While that may sound as boring to a child as watching someone else play, you can pique their interest by downloading the coloring and activity book available on the trail’s website, or pick one up at the Children’s Museum of Tacoma.
+While that may sound boring to kids, you can pique their interest by downloading the coloring and activity book available on the trail’s website or pick one up at the Children’s Museum of Tacoma.
 Then kids can try to locate features like the Parapet Relay, the Welcome Figure and other art installations.